9StarStudiosIn/Project-Sadabahar/README.md

 - Space to pause the game
 - Escape to go to the Start Screen

-## Bugs
+## Known Bugs

-- The 3d models have weird artefact when viewed from a distance
+- The 3d models have weird artefacts when viewed from a distance
 - The NPC might stop playing the animation after the player has been in it's range a couple of times

 ## Credits